4 Statistical methods for replication assessment

 • Proportion of population effects agreeing in direction with the original, \(\hat{P}_{>0}\)

-• Meta-analysis
+• Meta-analysis and \(Q\) statistics

 4.5 Vote Counting based on significance or direction

 The simplest method is called vote counting (Hedges & Olkin, 1980; Valentine et al., 2011).
-A replication attempt \(\theta_{rep}\) is considered successful if the result has the same direction of the original study \(\theta_{orig}\) and it is statistically significant i.e., \(p_{\theta_{rep}} \leq \alpha\).
-Similarly we can count the number of replication with the same sign as the original study.
+A replication attempt \(\theta_{r}\) is considered to be successful if the result is is statistically significant i.e., \(p_{\theta_{r}} \leq \alpha\) and has the same direction as the original study \(\theta_{0}\).
+Similarly, we can count the number of replications with the same sign as the original study.
+This method has the following pros and cons.

 • Easy to understand, communicate and compute